LibreBooking/app/plugins/Authentication/readme.txt

 The Login method should always call to the decorated Authentication classes Login() method.
 This ensures that any functionality required by phpScheduleIt is executed.

 CookieLogin() accepts $cookieValue as a parameter.
 This method will typically delegate directly to the decorated Authentication class.
-The intent of this method is to support persistent signon through cookies.
+The intent of this method is to support persistent sign-on through cookies.
 This can be overridden with a no-op to suppress this behavior.